 I really enjoy using a handmade cotton dishcloth for my kitchen and I thoroughly enjoy making them for myself, family, friends and as gifts.
-This is an ideal item to practice different crocheting or knitting techniques within a small, usable item.
+Dishcloths are an ideal way to practice various crocheting or knitting techniques.
 I’m still trying to better my knitting skills and making dishcloths is a great way to practice.

 My preference is about a 9″ or 9 1/2″ square dishcloth.
 I also like a little texture not only for the scrubbing aspect but I want something that is fun and pretty!!
 I also prefer to make mine from 100% cotton yarn or a 50/50 blend of cotton and acrylic as it makes a pretty durable and machine washable / tumble dry cloth.
 I find too that if I block my dishcloth, even with tumble drying, it will hold its shape better.

 For my examples, I used LionBrand Cotton Ease, which unfortunately has been discontinued.
 The yarn was a Category 4, medium and was a 50% cotton and 50% acrylic blend using a little over 100 yards.
 My crochet hook was a Size I and knitting needles Size 7.

 Here are a few patterns that I have really enjoyed crocheting and/or knitting.
 If the pattern was a little smaller than my 9″ size, I would adjust by adding a few more chains to get to the width I wanted.
 Sometimes I used a larger needle size too.

 The Copycat Dishcloth by Leah Michelle Designs (knit) http://leahmichelledesigns.com/free-patterns/copycat-dishcloth/

 A great pattern for the beginner knitter as it is 2 basic stitches – knit and purl.
 As stated “this pattern mimics a traditional dishcloth” but I like the squishy feel of the garter stitch.